Annual Ohio Health Insurance Market Update

 Cancer and Dread Disease Treatment – This is my favorite addition to our supplemental plans.
 Manhattan Life Cancer Care Plus Cancer and Dread Disease treatment plans.
 For those who choose one of Philadelphia American’s Fixed Benefit plans, their new Specified Disease plan is the preferred option for getting maximum coverage for Cancer and other Dread Diseases.

 First Day Hospital Stay Protection – Along with plans from most of our Primary plan companies, Manhattan Life Out of Pocket Protection Plan is my favorite to include with whatever primary health plan YOU have.
-That includes employer group plans, Medicare, etc. We have a new plan from the IHC Group called Independence Hospital Insurance.
-This plan is a little more expensive than the Manhattan Life base plan but includes outpatient surgery coverage in addition to inpatient hospital coverage.
+That includes employer group plans, Medicare, etc.

 Preventive Care Plus Plans – For those who want the MOST comprehensive coverage for preventive care plus other outpatient services, we offer the Enrollment First SelectMed plans.